FlyingJester/EmeraldC/README.md

 Obviously, Emerald C uses C syntax rather than a more Pascal-like one.
 Emerald C also outputs MIPS or amd64 instead of 68k ASM.

+The amd64 code generator is known to be wrong.

 Emerald C has an optimizer that targets simple peephole optimizations.
 It only works with the MIPS target currently.